 This Easy Spicy Shrimp Marinara Linguine will be on your table in less than 45 minutes and it tastes amazing!
 With the right amount of spiciness, this pasta will become everyone's favorite!

 Pasta is so easy and quick to bring together and feed the family.
-What I love about pasta is that you can make it a billion different ways and flavors, like this lazy lasagna, one pan chicken parmesan pasta, Creamy Shrimp Pasta Salad or this sausage mushroom pasta!
+What I love about pasta is that you can make it a billion different ways and flavors, like this lazy lasagna, one pan chicken parmesan pasta, Creamy Shrimp Pasta Salad.

 Why is this recipe a winner?